 Every business owner must choose a legal structure for their business in order to operate, register and pay taxes.
 There are several different types of legal structures for you to choose from, each with implications for your taxes, personal liability, partnerships and registration requirements.
 The below is not meant to be an exhaustive list of the different types of legal structures, and is also not meant to act as legal or tax advice, but can serve a starting point for your own research.

 Depending on their needs, many business owners also consult with an attorney.
 Some types of legal structures are easier to set up than others.
 For instance, forming a sole proprietorship does not require you to file any formation documents (although a tax registration is still required), while for entities such as corporations and Limited Liability Companies, you will need to formally incorporate your company with the State.
-You may find more information at the US Small Business Administration website or at the New Jersey Division of Revenue and Enterprise Services website.
+You may find more information at the US Small Business Administration website or at the IRS website.

 Common Types of Business Structures

 Click the links for more information about the advantages and drawbacks of each business structure.

 A sole proprietorship is the most basic type of business to establish.
 You alone own the company and are responsible for its assets and liabilities.

 In a general partnership, two or more people share ownership of a single business.
 The partners manage the business and are responsible for all debts and obligations of the business.
 The details of this agreement should be written out formally to define the roles of each partner, including what would happen if the business fails.

 - Limited Partnership (LP) and Limited Liability Partnership (LLP)

 Limited Partnerships have both limited and general partners.
 The general partners own and operate the business, while the limited partners invest in the business but have limited liability and thus limited input in its management.
 Limited liability partnerships are similar to an LP, but in an LLP even the general partners have limited liability – e.g., they are not responsible for the malpractice of the other partners.
 These business types are not usually used for retail or service businesses.